 Cable TV or satellite No Broadband No b.
 Is there a septic tank system at your property?
-If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a mainten nance contract for your septic tank?
-No If have answered yes, deta maintenance contract: ails of the company with which you have a 11.
-Responsibilities for share d or common areas a. sponsibility to contribute to the cost of anything repair of a shared drive, private road, a?
-No If you have answered yes s, please give details: b.
+Yes If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
+No If have answered yes, demaintenance contract: tails of the company with which you have a 11.
+Responsibilities for share ed or common areas а.
+Are you aware of any re used jointly, such as the boundary, or garden are e repair of a shared drive e to the cost of anything e, private road, Yes If you have answered ye es, please give details: The Lodge at Balgown hav fill in potholes from the A716 to their prop Gentleman's agreement to b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-If you have answered yes s, please give details: C. Has there been any major during the time you have repair or replacement of any part of the roof owned the property?
+No If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
 No d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-No If you have answered yes s, please give details: e. , do any of your neighbours have the right to for example to put out their rubbish bin or to s?
-No If you have answered yes s, please give details: f. your property? (public ri is there a public right of way across any part of ght of way is a way over which the public has a not the land is privately-owned.)
-No 1 1
+Do you have the right to for example to put out y boundaries? • • • • No If you have answered ye es, please give details: e.
+As far as you are aware, walk over your property maintain their boundaries , for example to put out No If you have answered ye es, please give details: f.
+As far as you are aware your property? (public r of way across any part of No